SAMMISolutions/docs/doc_posts/_integrations-twitch/twitch.md

 - `Connect/Disconnect Twitch Chat` - connect to Twitch chat to be able to receive and send chat messages
 - `Auto connect to Twitch Chat` - check this if you want SAMMI to automatically connect to Twitch chat once launched, otherwise you will have to press Connect Twitch Chat button every time.
 - `Copy URL` - if you would rather copy the URL instead of opening it in your default browser to link your account, you can use this option instead
-- `Edit Scopes` - allows you to edit scopes, i.e. what information SAMMI can access on your Twitch account.
-For example, if you want to be able to listen to poll events, you must check View & Edit Polls scope. **If you edit any scopes, you must relink your account (revoke token and link it again) for it to take effect.**
 - `Done` - click Done to save the settings

 #### Link multiple Twitch accounts
-You can link multiple Twitch accounts to SAMMI by following the same steps in [Link a single Twitch account](#linkasingletwitchaccount) section.\
+You can link multiple Twitch accounts to SAMMI by following the same steps in [Link a single Twitch account](#linkasingletwitchaccount) section, but you will need to click 'Link Bot Account' instead of 'Link Streamer Account'.

 This is useful if you want to use a different Twitch account to send Twitch chat messages from.
 It makes it easier for your viewers to tell the difference between you personally interacting with them and any automated messages you have set up in SAMMI.

 {% include alert.html text="All Twitch chat messages will be sent from your Twitch account that is marked as <strong>Join chat under this name</strong> in the <code>Twitch Connections</code> menu.
 You can freely switch to a different account your messages will be sent from." type="danger" %}